DiogoAraujoHUB/test-kotlin-gradle-assignment/README.md

-# Sample Kotlin assignment for Drop Project
+# Sample Kotlin Gradle assignment for Drop Project

 This is a sample assignment skeleton, to be used in Drop Project.